 The BBC News website traces Eta's four-decade campaign for a sovereign Basque state, which has cost at least 829 lives.

-- 8 April 2017: The group revealed the location of weapons caches to police in France and said it had now completely disarmed.
+- 8 April 2017: Eta reveals the location of weapons caches to police in France and says it has now completely disarmed.

 - 17 October 2011: International negotiators including former ex-UN chief Kofi Annan, former Irish Prime Minister Bertie Ahern and Irish nationalist Gerry Adams urge Eta to declare a definitive end to its 40-year campaign of violence.
 They ask Spain and France to welcome such a declaration and agree to talks, and propose a reconciliation process.

 - 22 July 2011: A Madrid court jails former Eta military leader Garikoitz "Txeroki" (Cherokee) Aspiazu for 377 years.
 He was convicted of a part in the attempted assassination of a mayor in 2002.

 - 10 January 2011: Eta announces a permanent and "internationally verifiable" ceasefire in its fight for independence from Spain, but does not disarm.
 The Spanish government calls on Eta to disarm and disband, calling Eta "arrogant" and saying the statement adds nothing new.

 - 5 September 2010: Eta announces decision "not to carry out offensive armed actions" in a video message obtained by the BBC.
 The Spanish government dismisses the announcement as a tactical move, saying Eta has broken such ceasefires before.

 - 16 May 2019: Eta leader José Antonio Urrutikoetxea - alias Josu Ternera - arrested in French Alps, after 17 years on the run.
 Prosecutors link him to several Eta killings.